cambridge-cares/TheWorldAvatar/Agents/EmailAgent/README.md

 ### Setting Properties
 This agent relies on the existence of a properties file that contains settings and credentials used to contact the SMTP server.
-Each developer is expected to create a new properties file with their settings and credentials before attempting to build the Image; this can be based on the example file within the `code/data` folder.
+Each developer is expected to create a new properties file with their settings and credentials before attempting to build the Image; this can be based on the example file within the `./code/data` folder.
 Note, it is important that the properties file with these credentials is not committed to the GitHub repository.

 For the agent code to find the properties file, an environment variable named `EMAIL_AGENT_PROPERTIES` will be created with the location of the file.
-For the existing Docker configuration to pick up the developer's properties file, copy it into the image, and generate the appropriate environment variable, place the properties file at the following location:
+For the existing Docker configuration to pick up the developer's properties file, simply create your properties file at the following location before deplying the image:

 ```
 ./code/data/email-agent.properties